snadim02/snadim02.github.io/_posts/2023-06-01-fireplace.md

 *Sit-to-stand desk worked well in this corner only because I screwed my monitor stands directly into the desktop (so the monitors won't fall over the railing)!*

 ![Fireplace](../assets/img/fireplace06.jpg){: .mx-auto.d-block :}
-*That light switch was annoyingly placed, so I put peel-and-stick wallpaper around the whole thing (including the switch cover) as some faux artwork.
-I mitered the corners of fancy wood rail trim, glued it together, stained it, and attached it to the wall with command strips as a frame for my faux art.
+*That light switch was annoyingly placed, so I put peel-and-stick wallpaper around the whole thing (including the switch cover).
+I got wood rail trim, mitered the corners, glued it together, stained it, and attached it to the wall with command strips as a frame for my faux art.
 The picture on the back of the door is a Ravi Varma print from ~1920 that once hung in my great-grandfather's home.*

 ![Fireplace](../assets/img/fireplace07.jpg){: .mx-auto.d-block :}